kedmahamelberg-ai/kedmahamelberg/_pages/teaching.md

 Live discussions on ethical dilemmas and political polarization in digital AI-powered communication

 Outcome:
-Students finish the course with a practical portfolio of AI-powered marketing strategies, backed by data interpretation, modeling techniques, and ROI analysis
+Students finish the course with a practical portfolio of AI-powered marketing strategies, backed by data interpretation, modeling techniques, and ROI analysis.

 🧑‍🏫 Recognition